Flex Spending Accounts

 • file FSA/HRA claims with receipt images

-• Scan or view eligible expenses, and more!
+• Scan or view eligible costs and more!

 Health Savings Accounts (HSAs) are generally funded by the employer and/or the employee.